-Page of quotes & links for reports about Vitamin B12 in science journals, by doctors & dietitians: that 40% of the general population are “flirting” deficiency despite meat, eggs, fish & dairy; that 90% of B12 supplements are given to livestock animals who are deficient; reports on bio-available vegan food sources for B12 (eg. nori, chlorella, certain mushrooms, fortified foods); plus reports on choosing supplements…
+Page of quotes & links for reports about Vitamin B12 in science journals, by doctors & dietitians: that 40% of the general population are “flirting” deficiency despite meat, poultry, seafood & dairy; that 90% of B12 supplements are given to deficient livestock animals; that bio-available vegan food sources for B12 include nori (purple lavers), chlorella, certain mushrooms (shiitake, black trumpet & golden chanterelle) & fortified foods; plus reports on choosing supplements…

 = = = =

-Why it is important: “Vitamin B12, also called cobalamin… has a key role in the normal functioning of the brain and nervous system, and the formation of red blood cells….”
-From https://en.wikipedia.org/wiki/Vitamin_B12
+Why B12 is important: “Vitamin B12, also called cobalamin… has a key role in the normal functioning of the brain and nervous system, and the formation of red blood cells… No fungi, plants, or animals (including humans) are capable of producing vitamin B12.
+Only bacteria and archaea have the enzymes needed for its synthesis… [B12] is produced industrially only through bacterial fermentation.
+This B12 is used for fortified foods and supplements…” From https://en.wikipedia.org/wiki/Vitamin_B12

 ~ ~ ~